cns-iu/scimaps/content/site/callForMacroscopes.md

       * Signed copyright and reproduction agreement

-      The new exhibit iteration is expected to be ready for display in late September of 2025.
+      The new exhibit iteration is expected to be ready for display in December of 2026.

   - header: Exhibit Advisory Board
     content: >-